Scout24/hiring/README.md

 If you would like to know more about why we chose `AWS` and how it works for us, you can read it in our Amazon Web Services Case Study (article in German)[picture ↓ is clickable]:

 [![AWS Case Study](https://cloud.githubusercontent.com/assets/1098414/17675782/870152ea-632b-11e6-8bd6-9e78b409e341.png)](https://aws.amazon.com/de/solutions/case-studies/autoscout24/)

+Also recently Werner Vogels CTO of Amazon mentioned us in his blog as good example how autonomy brings freedom to create: ["How companies can become magnets for digital talent"](http://www.allthingsdistributed.com/2017/03/digital-talent.html).

 You should be open to do a lot of (self-) education and be open to learning new things.
 AutoScout24 provides a lot of training and is invested in each employee to become smarter and better in what they do.
 This is an integral part of our company culture.
 All of the IT people at AutoScout24 are passionate about technology.
 Almost every week there are 1-3 workshops from employees, where someone is explaining or showing what cool stuff they did, implemented or discovered.